Before your appointment:

 - You and your pet

-- Special equipment that you use for training and/or the behavior problem
+- Any equipment that you use for training and/or the behavior problem like basket muzzles, leashes, etc.

 - Any written training plans/notes from previous trainers or behaviorists